The Crew

 Former Postdoctoral Researchers

-Mr Robert Arbon (January-July 2020): Rob is a data scientist who worked to develop novel machine learning methodologies to assist the design of polymers with precise physical chemical properties.
+Mx Robert Arbon (January-July 2020): Rob is a data scientist who worked to develop novel machine learning methodologies to assist the design of polymers with precise physical chemical properties.

 Former Students

 Mr Tommaso Clementini: Tommaso was a final year student of the Laurea Magistrale in Chimica.
 He joined the Gobbo Group in April 2022 and to work on catalytic nanomaterials synthesised through polymerisation-induced self-assembly (PISA), a project in collaboration with Prof. Paolo Tecilla.
+He graduated in October 2023.

 Dr Mary Jenkinson-Finch: Mary was a PhD student working on light-triggered communication pathways between protocells.
 Her project was in collaboration with Prof. Stephen Mann.